StackStorm/showcase-ansible-chatops/README.md

 Installation takes some time (st2 engine comes with Python, RabbitMQ, PostgreSQL, MongoDB, OpenStack Mistral).

 #### 3. Try ChatOps
 You should see your bot online in Slack and now you're ready to type some chat commands.
-Don't forget to invite your bot into the Slack channel: `/invite <your-bot-name>`.
+Don't forget to invite your bot into the Slack channel: `/invite @stanley`.
 Your first ChatOps command is:
 ```
 !help
 ```